 We love a good challenge here at Time Extension, so reached out to everyone we could who was involved with the game at Activision and High Moon and have managed to get a few responses so far.

-Sadly, no one would comment officially on the actual cost of the game (video game companies are notoriously cagey about sharing financial data and individual developers are even more so), but we were at least able to get a couple of additional sources from High Moon that seem to imply they didn't know anything about where this number came from or how it was reached.
+Sadly, we weren’t able to get exact numbers (video game companies are notoriously cagey about sharing financial data), but we were at least able to get a few additional sources from former High Moon and Activision staff that seem to imply they didn't know anything about where this number came from or how it was reached.

-The prevailing theory, shared by Baker, seems to be that the number might have been pulled from a joke within the game itself, which sees Deadpool go ridiculously over budget "on explosions and tacky graphics", forcing its developer High Moon to create a top-down Zelda NES style stage to bring down costs.
+As to how this figure could have originated, Baker does have one interesting theory in mind, suggesting that the number might have been pulled from a joke within the game itself, which sees Deadpool go ridiculously over budget "on explosions and tacky graphics", forcing its developer High Moon to create a top-down Zelda NES style stage to bring down costs.
+Bizarrely, the money counter included in this section never reaches anywhere close to $102,100,246, though, stopping at around $7.5 million (thanks for the correction Chris Baker) which is a slightly more reasonable estimation.

 We'll keep you posted if we receive any more replies about the actual cost of the game, but for now, it might be best to take that number being shared with a huge grain of salt.